-- PBC is more common amongst those of northern European descent and less common amongst those of African origin.
+- PBC is less common amongst those of African origin.

-- The prevalence appears to have been rising since 1980.
-This may be in part due to increased survival but is probably also due to better awareness of the disease, leading to more frequent and earlier diagnosis.
-Many patients are diagnosed when asymptomatic.
-Nevertheless, there does seem to be evidence of a true increase in incidence.
+- The prevalence appears to have stabilised after an observed increase since 1980.
+This may be in part due to increased survival but is probably also due to changes in diagnostic practice and clinician perception becoming fully evolved.

 - About 25% of patients with PBC are diagnosed as a result of blood tests taken for other reasons and are asymptomatic at the time.